 Social media is also a help here as you can usually Google or Facebook what you are looking for and something will pop up.
 In Germany, if you type in the destination city followed by a (.de) most times it will lead you to a calendar of events for that town as well.
 There is always something going on in their calendars.

 O.k with all these tips, I know that you’re ready to write your summer itinerary.
-If however, you are exhausted after just reading this, I can always help.
-I travel consult here on through the website and can create personalized itineraries for you.
+If however, you are exhausted after just reading this, send me an email here at email@example.com.